 How to Vent a Bathroom Fan Through the Roof? – Watch Video!

 The bathroom and toilet must have good ventilation.
-In these rooms, the level of humidity increases significantly, and odors are present, usually unpleasant.
+In these rooms, the humidity increases significantly, and odors, usually unpleasant, are present.
 Air aromas do not help.

-There is a fan in the ventilation system.
-In private homes, such methods are installed everywhere in kitchens and bathrooms.
-But even in tall buildings, not all apartments are adequately ventilated.
-Therefore, their owners, intending to improve air circulation, install fans.
+The ventilation system has a fan.
+Such methods are installed everywhere in private homes, including kitchens and bathrooms.
+However, not all apartments in tall buildings are adequately ventilated.
+Therefore, their owners install fans to improve air circulation.

 How to Vent a Bathroom Fan Through the Roof?

-To vent a bathroom fan through the roof, you first need to drill a 4 inch round hole through the top, remove the asphalt shingles, and install a roof-mounted exhaust vent.
+To vent a bathroom fan through the roof, you first need to drill a 4-inch round hole through the top, remove the asphalt shingles, and install a roof-mounted exhaust vent.
 Next, you need to apply asphalt roof cement to the bottom of the duct.
-In the last step, you need to nail lower corners with roofing nails.
+In the last step, you must nail lower corners with roofing nails.

 how to vent a bathroom fan